 Am I eligible to run in Surrey Decides?

-If you are in your final year of study at Surrey, you can run in the election for a full time paid (sabbatical) position only, and take this up when you have graduated.
+- If you are in your final year of study at Surrey and are not progressing into further study at Surrey next year, you can run for a full time paid (sabbatical) position only, and you will start this role in the summer after you graduate.

-If you are not in your final year, you can still run for a full time (sabbatical) officer position but must take a year out from your studies to fulfil the role.
-A full time sabbatical officer position cannot be used as a placement year.
+- If you are not in your final year, you can still run for a full time (sabbatical) officer position but must take a year out from your studies to fulfil the role.
+A full time sabbatical officer role cannot be used as a placement year.

-Any continuing student (still studying next year or going onto placement) can run for a voluntary role in Surrey Decides and do this alongside their studies or work next year.
+- Any continuing student (still studying next year or going onto placement) can run for a part-time voluntary role which will be done alongside their studies or work next year.

 How do I nominate myself for Surrey Decides?